martin-olivier/ZiAPI/docs/general/MODULES.md

 virtual void Run(http::IRequestOutputQueue &requests, http::IResponseInputQueue &responses);
 ```

-Terminate will be invoked upon reloading or termination of the server,
+The `Terminate()` method will be invoked upon reloading or termination of the server,
 it notifies the module that it needs to stops running altogether and
 release every resource it has created